 - Once the value of arr1->length arrives in L1 cache, the CPU realizes the branch was mispredicted, and execution starts along the else branch instead.

 - The value of arr2->data[secret_value * 256] now arrives in the L1 cache and is exposed to an attacker via a timing attack.

-Klocwork tracks tainted, untrusted, or otherwise suspicious data along all possible execution paths in code.
+The checker in Klocwork tracks tainted, untrusted, or otherwise suspicious data along all possible execution paths in code.

-Specifically, the SPECTRE.VARIANT1 checker does two things:
+Specifically, SPECTRE.VARIANT1 checker does two things: